raquo/Waypoint/README.md

 And this is exactly what `SplitRender.collectSignal` lets you do: it provides you a refined `Signal[UserPage]` instead of `Signal[Page]`, and it's trivial to build a single div that uses that `userPageSignal` like we do.

-*Note*: Scala 3 enum instances are typed as enum type, so `ClassTag` cannot distinguish them, as a result always the first renderer would match.
-To fix this use `sealed trait` instead.
+**WARNING**: Scala 3 enum instances are typed as enum type, so `ClassTag` cannot distinguish them and as a result always the first renderer would match.
+To fix this use `sealed trait` instead for your page ADT.

 ## Page Hierarchy